 I have been working at St Barnabas since my children came to this school, and now they have all grown up, been to university, and have good jobs (they had such a good start to their education).
 I currently work with children across year 1 and 2, supporting reading and phonics.
 I am also a licensed lay Reader at St Barnabas church, and I enjoy leading services and preaching, as well as helping with JAM club, and leading our after school service, Leapfrog, once a month.

 I joined St Barnabas in 2014 after a long career in finance.
 I enjoy DIY, all sports, am a regular gym goer and also play badminton regularly.
-My DIY skills are very useful when the staff have ideas about what they would like created in the early years outside area.
+My DIY skills are very useful when the staff have ideas about what they would like created in the early years outside area!

 I started life at St Barnabas as a teaching assistant for several years.
 I returned as a class teacher in 2006 and have taught in Year 2 and Year 1.
-Currently I am enjoying teaching part-time in Foundation Stage, Owls class.
+Currently I am enjoying teaching part-time in Hedgehog class.
 My other roles are supporting Pupil Premium children across all year groups and I am also the RE subject lead.
 I am married with three adult children and two beautiful granddaughters who I love spending as much time as possible with.
 I also have a black Labrador dog called Billy who takes me for long walks!

 I started teaching at St Barnabas in September 2015 after previously teaching a mixed age class of Reception, Year 1 and Year 2 for 5 years.
-I am currently the Design Technology lead.
+I am currently the Science lead.
 I have one young son who keeps me on my toes so I spend a lot of time doing arts, crafts and painting with him, building dens and reading lots of stories!
 I also enjoy swimming and cooking/baking and spending time with my family and friends.

-I joined St Barnabas staff in February 2015 after previously volunteering.
-I worked as a 1:1 T.A. in Year 1 and Year 2 and since September have been working as the school administrator for part of the day and supporting in Badgers part time.
-In my spare time i like to spend time with my family and friends, go to the cinema and go for walks.
+I joined St Barnabas staff in February 2015 after previously being a parent helper.
+I have worked as a 1:1 T.A. in all three year groups and since September 2016 I have also been working in the school office.
+In my spare time I like to spend time with my family and friends, go to the cinema and go for walks.